 AstraZeneca says advanced trial shows its COVID-19 vaccine is 79% effective

+Although the vaccine has been authorized in more than 50 countries, it hasn't been given the green light in the U.S. yet — and has struggled to gain public trust amid a troubled rollout.

-The U.S. study comprised 30,000 volunteers, 20,000 of whom were given the vaccine while the rest got placebo shots.
+The U.S. study was made up of 30,000 volunteers, 20,000 of whom were given the vaccine while the rest got placebo shots.
 The results were announced Monday.

 In a statement, AstraZeneca said its vaccine had a 79% efficacy rate at preventing symptomatic COVID and was 100% effective in stopping severe disease and hospitalization.